 Leading Watch Ambassadors

-Currently leading the golf rankings at world number one, Dustin Johnson wears a Hublot watch.
+Currently leading the golf rankings at world number two, Dustin Johnson wears a Hublot watch.
 In 2016, Johnson had quite the year with his first Major title after winning the US Open.
 Just days after winning the WGC Mexico City in March 2017, Hublot and Johnson announced his partnership with the sporty watch brand.

 “I am honored to join the distinguished list of Hublot Ambassadors, especially since I have always been such an admirer of their timepieces.
 Each one is so unique…”

-Another leading golfer, and currently ranked world number seven, is Rory McIlroy.
+Another leading golfer, and currently ranked world number three, is Rory McIlroy.
 The Northern Irish golfer held the world number one spot for 95 weeks before Jordan Speith slid in and took it over.

 Rory McIlroy has been an Ambassador for Omega the last few years.
 He wears the Omega Seamaster Aqua Terra Golf.
 This unique piece was inspired by the greens, transferring the green color onto the Seamaster name, minute track and central seconds hand.
 The watch features the Co-Axial calibre 8500 which is anti-magnetic up to 15,000 Gauss.